 How is acne treated?

-First and foremost, you will learn how to gently and effectively clean your skin to avoid irritation, maintain hydration and retain the skin barrier.
+First and foremost, we will teach you how to gently and effectively clean your skin to avoid irritation, prevent clogged pores, maintain hydration and retain the skin barrier.

 Medical treatments often include one or more medicines and treatments used together:

-- Topical retinoids to normalize oil production and unlock pores
+- Topical retinoids to normalize oil production and unblock pores

 - Topical antibiotics and benzoyl peroxide to kill acne bacteria